carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 Great!
 The genome is available!

 Now, we can proceed to download it.
-To better organize our data, we can save this file into an specific directory for this strain.
+To better organize our data, we can save this file into a specific directory for this strain.
 We can indicate this instruction with the `--output-folder` or `-o` flag followed by the name we choose.
 In this case, will be `-o agalactie_515`.
 Notice that now we no longer need the flag the `-n`.

 ~~~
 $ ncbi-genome-download --formats fasta --genera "Streptococcus agalactiae" -S 515 -o agalactiae_515 bacteria